athomasq/athomasq.github.io/categories/investing/portfolio-statistics.md

 Starting in 2022, I became more intentional about angel investing; this coincided with my moving on from Quandl and Nasdaq.
 I now have a tighter thesis, portfolio model, and dealflow channels.

-Statistics for this cohort are easy to calculate: none of them have had financing events post my cheque, hence TVPI is 1, DPI is 0, and IRR is 0%.
+Statistics for this cohort are easy to calculate: none of them have had further financing events, hence TVPI is 1, DPI is 0, and IRR is 0%.

 **Key learnings:** differentiation matters; tech beats hype; reason from first principles; trust your judgement.